At a glance

 Section technical notes

 Counts of people by modifiable risk factors are estimated by applying the indicator prevalence to the relevant estimated resident population (ERP).
-More information about ERP is available from the Australian Bureau of Statistics
+More information about ERP is available from the Australian Bureau of Statistics:

 Where presented, ratios were calculated using higher precision estimates than in text.
 Ratios calculated using estimates in text may differ.